Epic Antarctica: Crossing the Circle via Falklands & South Georgia

 Day 23: Disembark in Ushuaia Today you'll say goodbye to your Expedition Team and fellow travelers, disembarking in the morning to catch your homeward flights.

-• One night pre-night expedition hotel accommodation in Punta Arenas with breakfast • Group transfer in Ushuaia from the airport to the pre-expedition hotel on Day 1 • Group transfer from the hotel to the ship on embarkation day • Group transfer upon disembarkation in Ushuaia from the ship to the local airport • Shipboard accommodation with daily housekeeping • All breakfasts, lunches and dinners on board throughout your voyage • All shore landings per the daily program • Leadership throughout the voyage by experienced Expedition Leaders, including shore landings and other activities • All Zodiac transfers and cruising per the daily program • Formal and informal presentations by the Expedition Team and guest speakers as scheduled • Photographic Journal on DVD, documenting the voyage • A pair of waterproof expedition boots on loan for shore landings • An official parka to keep • Coffee, tea and cocoa available around the clock • Hair dryer and bathrobes in every cabin • Comprehensive pre-departure materials, including a map and an informative Antarctic Reader • All miscellaneous service taxes and port charges throughout the program • All lugagge handling aboard the ship • Emergency Evacuation Insurance for all passengers to a maximum benefit of USD $100,000 per person
+• One night pre-night expedition hotel accommodation in Ushuaia with breakfast • Group transfer from the hotel to the ship on embarkation day • Group transfer upon disembarkation in Ushuaia from the ship to the local airport • Shipboard accommodation with daily housekeeping • All breakfasts, lunches and dinners on board throughout your voyage • All shore landings per the daily program • Leadership throughout the voyage by experienced Expedition Leaders, including shore landings and other activities • All Zodiac transfers and cruising per the daily program • Formal and informal presentations by the Expedition Team and guest speakers as scheduled • Photographic Journal on DVD, documenting the voyage • A pair of waterproof expedition boots on loan for shore landings • An official parka to keep • Coffee, tea and cocoa available around the clock • Hair dryer and bathrobes in every cabin • Comprehensive pre-departure materials, including a map and an informative Antarctic Reader • All miscellaneous service taxes and port charges throughout the program • All luggage handling aboard the ship • Emergency Evacuation Insurance for all passengers to a maximum benefit of US$100,000 per person • Cruise itineraries aboard Ultramarine commence in Buenos Aires, and a mandatory transfer package is an additional cost

 Pricing (per person) $USD